ychalier/transflow/USAGE.md

 ## Using Motion Vectors

 To fasten computation, you can use H264 motion vectors as a flow field.
-For this, you have to set the `-mv, --use-mvs` flag, and the video must be encoded in a specific way, to make sure frames are encoded relative to the previous frame only.
+For this, you have to set the `--mv` flag, and the video must be encoded in a specific way, to make sure frames are encoded relative to the previous frame only.
 Using FFmpeg, this can be achieved with the following command:

 ```console
 ffmpeg -i input.mp4 -refs 1 -bf 0 -g 9999 output.mp4